rlfebvr/Lokkerom/README.md

 Lokkeroom is an api to make different lokker room( a group chat) in which you can have a coach that is the admin of it and a coach can add player to it.

+## How to use

+- Use de schematic of the database in database.sql to create it
+- Configure the .env from the MODEL.env (Tokens are provided for testing)
+- 'npm install' in the terminal
+- 'node server.js' in the terminal to start the server

 ## Revelant skill used/learned

 - Routing
 - SQL
 - API
 - JWT
+- nodejs

 ## A coach can:
 - Create a lobby